clemsos/writings/_quora/2013-05-03-What-is-object-oriented-ontology.md

 date: '2013-05-03'
 source: quora
 language: en
-title: 'Clément Renaud\''s answer to What is object-oriented ontology? - Quora'
+title: 'Clément Renaud\''s answer to What is object-oriented ontology?'
 ---

 Not a specialist, but I will define OOO as an attempt to bring back